vatpac-technology/sops/docs/enroute/Melbourne Centre/ELW.md

 All other aircraft must be voice coordinated to CB TCU prior to **20nm** from the boundary.

-The Standard Assignable level from CB TCU to BLA is `F240`, and tracking via HOWLY, WG, NONUP, TANTA, or DUBUS.
+The Standard Assignable level from CB TCU to BLA is the lower of `F240` or the `RFL`, and tracking via HOWLY, WG, NONUP, TANTA, or DUBUS.

 ### ELW / ML TCU
 #### Standard Assignable Levels